javierhbr/adidas-java-challenge/README.md

 ###### Get all subscriptions:
 It will return all the data from subscription-service, but using pagination to avoid overload the network and the DB.
+- page: it's the number of the page, where 0 is the first.
+- pageSize is the number of items per page.

 Example:
 ```json